seed-labs/seed-labs/category-network/Firewall/README.md

 firewalls in this lab.
 Therefore, this lab is sgifnicantly revised.

-- Docker will add firewall rules to the system, so we can no longer use ```iptables -F``` to clean the firewall rules.
+- Docker will add firewall rules to the `nat` table, so we can no longer use ```iptables -F``` to clean the firewall rules in that table.
+For other tables, it is fine.
 We need to be careful.